Tool review: Oscillating Multi-Tools

 Before purchasing a multi-tool, find out if the attachments your local retailers carry fit that tool.
 A local supplier provides more convenience, and often lower cost, than ordering attachments online.

 Task lights.
 Because multi-tools work well in tight quarters, such as inside a cabinet, we appreciate the LED task lights found on some models.

 The Fit Can Give You Fits

 With so many multi-tool manufacturers, each with its own mounting system, attachments aren't always interchangeable from brand to brand.
-As you can see in the chart below, Dremel tools accept only Dremel attachments (unless you purchase Bosch's adapter), while Milwaukee and Ridgid accept attachments from any other maker using a provided adapter (top right photo).
+As you can see in the chart below, Dremel tools accept only Dremel attachments (unless you purchase Bosch's adapter), while Milwaukee and Ridgid accept attachments from any other maker using a provided adapter (below).

-Taking a different tack, Bosch and Dremel recently introduced universal adapters (bottom right photo).
+Taking a different tack, Bosch and Dremel recently introduced universal adapters (photo below).
 Instead of adapting the other guys' attachments to fit Bosch or Dremel tools, the adapters allow all current multi-tools to accept either the Bosch or Dremel attachments.

 These tools make the cut

 If you do much built-in work or installation, you'll love a tool like this.
 Likewise, if you have lots of general repair and renovation jobs around the house.
 We found these tools handy for some sanding and cutting jobs in the woodshop, too.